fcumlin/LaMOSNet/README.md

 Author: Fredrik Cumlin
 Email: fcumlin@gmail.com

-This is the official implementation of the model LaMOSNet from the paper "LaMOSNet: Latent Mean-Opinion-Score Network for Non-intrusive Speech Quality Assessment".
+This is the official implementation of the model LaMOSNet from the paper "Latent-based Neural Net for Non-intrusive Speech Quality Assessment".
 LaMOSNet is a non-intrusive speech quality metric that given an input signal, predicts the overall quality.

 ## Training